-At the end of the day, Diablo 4 is definitely coming, we just can’t be sure when.
+Diablo 4 is coming.
+We just can’t be sure when.
 As mentioned in the article, the game could be as little as two years away, but the development will likely take longer than that.

 In any case, it seems to be shaping up to be a proper Diablo experience – much more so than the disappointing money-grab that was Diablo Immortal – and we are very excited to see what the final product will look like.

 In the meantime, there’s enough time to replay the previous Diablo games – or play them for the first time, if you haven’t had the chance to do so until now.